NicBritz/Starcraft-Creations/README.md

 ### Tools for the job

-Below is a list of tools i used to create this website.
+Below is a list of tools I used to create this website.

 - [Pycharm](https://www.jetbrains.com/pycharm/) - This is the IDE I used to start building the website.
 - [Gimp](https://www.gimp.org/) - A free image editor I used to create and edit come of the site content.
 - [Balsamq](https://balsamiq.com/) - All my wireframes were created in the desktop version of Balsamiq.
 - [VS Code](https://code.visualstudio.com/) - Used this editor for building parts of the website.
 - [Git Hub](https://github.com/) - Used this site to manage my projects storage as well as host the website.
-- [Grammarly](https://www.grammarly.com/) Used to double check all my spelling and grammar.
+- [Grammarly](https://www.grammarly.com/) Used to double-check all my spelling and grammar.
 - [W3C Markup](https://validator.w3.org/) - used this to check my HTML for errors and typos.
 - [W3C CSS](https://jigsaw.w3.org/css-validator/) - used this to check my CSS for errors.
-- [Autoprefixer](https://autoprefixer.github.io/) - I used this tool to make sure i did not miss any prefixing in my code.
+- [Autoprefixer](https://autoprefixer.github.io/) - I used this tool to make sure I did not miss any prefixing in my code.

   <!-- Top -->